-Appeals requests are limited to the following grounds:

-1) Irregularities in fairness and stated procedures of the hearing that could have significantly impacted the outcome of the hearing.

-- 2) Discovery of new and significant information that could have affected the outcome of the original hearing or investigation.
-The information was not known or could not reasonable have been discovered and/or presented at the time of the initial hearing and could substantially impact the original finding or sanction.1 A summary of this new evidence and its potential impact must be included, - 3) The sanctions imposed are substantially outside the parameters or guidelines set by the College for this type of offense or the cumulative conduct record of the responding party.
+- Appeals requests are limited to the following grounds: - 1.
+Irregularities in fairness and stated procedures of the hearing that could have significantly impacted the outcome of the hearing. - 2.
+Discovery of new and significant information that could have affected the outcome of the original hearing or investigation.
+The information was not known or could not reasonable have been discovered and/or presented at the time of the initial hearing and could substantially impact the original finding or sanction.
+Failure to provide information during or participate in an investigation or a hearing, even resulting from concern over pending criminal or civil proceedings, does not make evidence "unavailable" at the time of the hearing.
+A summary of this new evidence and its potential impact must be included,

+3. The sanctions imposed are substantially outside the parameters or guidelines set by the College for this type of offense or the cumulative conduct record of the responding party.